quinn-dougherty/Portfolio/matcher/README.md

 end up too small-- at around two people, and those would be candidates to be dropped).
 Every time the program runs, management can make decisions like those, adjust the initial conditions to implement them, and run it again.
 This process can be iterated until the convergence is as close as desired.

+All things considered, mean satisfaction is still pretty good.

+## Clone it!

-This is all set to run on toy data by command line, on any machine with a basic scientific python build.
+This is all set to run with toy data by command line, on any machine with a basic scientific python build (for the poisson test).

 ```
 usage: main.py [-h] [--popularity-threshold POPULARITY_THRESHOLD]